c-chiniquy/genetic-algorithm-car/README.md

-# 2D Car Solution Space Visualizer
+# Genetic Algorithms and Solution Spaces

 ## About the project